(3/24/2022) Minuteman Bikeway Annual Town Meeting - Frequently Asked Questions (FAQs - click here)

-In 2017, The Town of Bedford’s engineering consultant, VHB, submitted 25% design plans to the Massachusetts Department of Transportation (MassDOT).
-Once MassDOT has reviewed the plans and the Town responds to their comments, a local hearing will be held to collect public comments and answer any questions.
 The Town had received approval from MassDOT in 2014 to use state and federal funding for construction.
-The project is now earmarked for the FY2022 Transportation Improvement Program (TIP) at a projected cost of is $8,234,946.
-The Town is responsible for design costs and right-of-way acquisitions.
+The project is now earmarked for the FY2022 Transportation Improvement Program (TIP) at a projected cost of $11,000,168.
+The Town is responsible for design costs, right-of-way acquisitions, and non-participating construction costs unrelated to the Bikeway itself such as fiber optic upgrades.

 The following timeline is anticipated: